Finiteness of the percolation threshold for inhomogeneous long-range models in one dimension: Introduction and overview of the results

 By tuning $\rho$ and $g$ one obtains (versions of) many previously studied percolation models such as the previously mentioned Poisson-Boolean model, the random connection model \cite{MeesterRoy1996}, scale-free percolation \cite{DeijfenHofstadHooghiemstra2013,DeprezWuthrich2019} and the age-dependent random connection model \cite{GGLM2019}.
-A further closely related concept of similar generality is that of geometric inhomogeneous random graphs \cite{BringmannKeuschLengler2019,vdH2021}.
-A more comprehensive discussion of related models can be found in \cite{GHMM2019}.
+A further closely related model class of similar generality is that of geometric inhomogeneous random graphs \cite{BringmannKeuschLengler2019,HofstadHoornMaitra2021, JorritsmaEtAl2023}.
+A more comprehensive discussion of related models is given in \cite{GHMM2022}.